 At week 17 of pregnancy morning sickness should be a thing of the past.

-Use a gentle moisturiser to help minimise the symptoms – coconut oil is wonderful and natural.
+Use a gentle moisturiser to help minimise the symptoms; coconut oil is wonderful – and it’s natural.

-Your skin undergoes a lot of changes during pregnancy, such as darkening of the face or ‘the mask of pregnancy’.
+Your skin undergoes a lot of changes during pregnancy.
+One is the darkening of the face or ‘the mask of pregnancy’.

-Because of the increased blood flow, you may have noticed you are sweating more.
+Because of the increased blood flow, you might notice you are sweating more.

-Your baby is starting to accelerate growth and this means demand on you is higher.
+Your baby’s growth is starting to accelerate, and this means the demand on you is even greater.

-It’s still important to keep your weight gain slow and steady.
+It’s still important to make sure your weight gain is slow and steady.

-Stick to a balanced healthy diet and opt for nutrient dense foods that h
+Stick to a balanced healthy diet and opt for nutrient dense foods.

 Preparing For Birth At 17 Weeks Pregnant

-It might feel early days to start thinking about childbirth classes.
+It might feel too early to start thinking about childbirth classes.

-But in fact this is a great time to research your options.
+In fact, this is a great time to research all your options.

-This gives you time to decide what best suits your needs and make sure you complete the class before baby arrives.
+Starting now gives you time to decide what best suits your needs.
+And planning ahead will make sure you complete the classes before baby arrives.